Livingston United F.C.

 The SJFA restructured prior to the 2006–07 season, and United found themselves in the 15-team East Region, South Division.
 They finished 15th (bottom) in their first season in the division.

 The team is managed by Colin Sutherland.

+The team captain is Grant MacDonald.

+Livingston United managed to gain promotion to the East Of Scotland Second Division in the 2025/26 season after a 4th place finish, giving them automatic promotion.